ChrisNeedham200/loadimpact-docs/jekyll/_v4/result-analysis/insights-test-comparison.md

 <h1>Background</h1>

 The test comparison feature built-in to Insights allows you to compare the results of two different test runs of the same test.
 You can compare high-level metrics and individual checks and URL endpoints.
+You may wish to compare against a previous test run to look for differences in results.
+Or you may be comparing against a known baseline.

 Comparing results against a known [baseline]({{ site.baseurl }}{% link _v4/guides/general-methodology.md %}#phase-2---baseline-testing-scaling-your-tests-and-complex-cases) is a core part of the General Methodology for [performance testing]({{ site.baseurl }}{% link _v4/guides/general-methodology.md %}).
+Baseline tests are important as they allow you to compare against a control to look for differences.
+Baseline tests should produce enough load to contain meaningful data and ideal results.
+In other words, a heavy stress test isn't a good baseline.
+Think much smaller.

 ## Selecting test run to compare against